 Within the United States, Progressive Auto Insurance is one of the largest insurance companies, holding over 10 million policies and growing.
-They stand along the lines of other insurers such as State Farm, Allstate, Nationwide Insurance, Farmers Insurance, and USAA.
+They stand along the lines of other insurers, such as State Farm, Allstate, Nationwide Insurance, Farmers Insurance, and USAA.

 To its credit, Progressive Insurance has a reputation in Maryland for being prompt and professional when dealing with a consumer’s accident attorney.
-And Progressive Insurance adjusters follow up on demand letters and offers as quickly as any car insurance company in Maryland.
+And Progressive Insurance adjusters follow up on demand letters and settlement offers as quickly as any car insurance company in Maryland.

 An accident victim is typically better off filing a lawsuit against their Progressive insured than actually expecting or attempting to reach a settlement.
-Progressive does have their own law firms throughout the country that represent them in accident lawsuits but last I checked, Progressive has only four (4) in-house attorneys in Maryland.
-They are ill-suited for long drawn out fights just for the sake of fighting.
+Progressive has its own law firms throughout the country that represent them in accident lawsuits.
+But it is a small office of in-house attorneys in Maryland.
+They are ill-suited for long, drawn-out fights just for the sake of fighting.

 Progressive Insurance has more than enough complaints filed with both the Better Business Bureau and Consumer Affairs in regard to their low-ball settlement offers and simple denials of claims.
 But, look, this is why we have lawyers, and why we have a legal system.

 I think Maryland accident lawyers spend too much time complaining about Progressive and other tight insurance companies.
 If you don’t like their settlement offer, file a claim in court.